-I work with families who have children of all ages, ranging from those at pre-school all the way through to university.
+I work with young people of all ages, ranging from those at pre-school all the way through to university, their parents and schools.

-The overarching aim of my support is for the child to feel happy and confident in their own abilities, and to be and feel successful when learning.
-Along the way, my role is to enable children, their parents, and their schools, to understand the child’s unique learning profile, and to build on their strengths whilst sensitively addressing the areas of difficulty.
+The overarching aim of my support is to enable the young person to feel happy and confident in their own abilities, and to be and feel successful, when learning.
+Along the way, I enable children, their parents, and their schools, to understand the child’s unique learning profile, and importantly, to build on their strengths whilst sensitively addressing the areas of difficulty